Scoppio/megamek/megamek/docs/Map and Board Stuff/ReadMe.txt

 MegaMek/data/boards is where all MegaMek board files should be saved.
 You can make boards for MegaMek in the map editor by clicking on "Map Editor" on the main menu.
-These boards are only available server- side when hosting a game, and other players' custom maps cannot be used.
+These boards are only available server- side when hosting a TWGame, and other players' custom maps cannot be used.

 -MegaMek includes the following original BattleTech maps: